Felipefn15/weatherForecasting/README.md

-## React Weather App
+## React Weather App with Location History

-This is a React weather application that allows users to search for weather information for their current location or a specific city.
+This React weather application allows users to search for weather information for their current location or a specific city.
+It also stores a history of previously searched locations for easy access.

 ### Features

 * Displays current weather conditions for the searched location
 * Shows a 5-day forecast for the location
 * Uses the OpenWeatherMap API to fetch weather data
 * Debounces search terms to avoid excessive API calls
+* Stores a history of searched locations using AsyncStorage
+* Allows switching between metric and imperial units

-### Installation
+### Usage

 1. **Clone the repository:**